 WCCTA currently does not have a non-elected planning board or advisory council/committee selected by the WCCTA.
 WCCTA has previously engaged in an active Community Advisory Committee comprised of riders, Agency staff and Operations staff.
-However, due to recent lack of rider participation, this committee is currently inactive.
+However, due to lack of rider participation, this committee is currently inactive.
+Efforts to reconvene an advisory committee have been severely impacted by the COVID-19 pandemic, which limited in-person gatherings.
 WCCTA continues to make available the opportunity to participate in this Committee through outreach conducted via its Web site and social media channels.
-During active participation, the Agency does not on the grounds of race, color, or national origin, deny a person the opportunity to participate as a member of the committee (Appendix v).
+During active participation, the Agency does not deny any person the opportunity to participate as a member of the committee based on the grounds of race, color, or national origin (Appendix v).